XnCN/instagramdownloaderpro/readme.md

 # Instagram Downloader Pro

-This project provide an instagram api wrapper.You can use in your web services and mobile applications.Instagram downloader library is using `picuki.com` and `igdownloader.app->Disabled for short time`.
+This project provide an instagram api wrapper.You can use in your web services and mobile applications.Instagram downloader library is using `picuki.com` and `savevid.net`.

 ## Features